-A small number of children demonstrate sensitivity to refined sugar (they may become more aggressive).
-If that is the case, trim it out of the diet.
+A small number of children demonstrate sensitivity to refined sugar (added sugar).
+They may demonstrate more aggression when they consume it.

-That’s why I always advise a structure to feeding kids with ADHD.
-Meal and snack times should be regular and predictable.
+That’s why I always advise a structure to feeding kids with ADHD, emphasizing a regular eating schedule.
+Learn more about boundaries and guided choices.

 Even if your child will only drink a fruit-based smoothie or a cheese stick and crackers, their behavior, focus and general feeling of energy and positivity will benefit from small feedings throughout the day.

 A Positive Vibe at Mealtimes

 Feeding your child with ADHD can be difficult, and a struggle.

 There may be behaviors, eating habits, and other challenges you have to navigate on a daily basis.

 Remember to always try to keep food and feeding a positive encounter, without pressure or negative emotions.

 Change is good, but keep it slow and gradual!

 Need More Help with an ADHD Diet for Kids?